ezolo/Language-Arts-Institute-Application/README.md

 ## 👩‍🏫 Application Walk Through
 ### 1️⃣ Main Screen ###
 > First users will be brought to the opening screen where they will fill out all of the information mentioned above.
-After all of the information is correctly entered, the program will automatically display the toal price for classes chose
+After all of the information is correctly entered, the program will automatically display the toal price for classes chosen.
 > ![](https://i.imgur.com/fKNoiKQ.png)

 ### 2️⃣ Saving Results ###